TanyaIgnatenko/Resume-Parser/README.md

 ## 📌 License

 MIT License.
-Free to use & modify.
+Free to use & modify